 - A dev/test node is a node created by a developer working on BigchainDB Server, e.g. for testing new or changed code.
-A dev/test node is typically run on the developer's local machine. - A bare-bones node is a node deployed in the cloud, either as part of a testing cluster or as a starting point before upgrading the node to be production-ready.
-Our cloud deployment templates deploy a bare-bones node, as do our scripts for deploying a testing cluster on AWS. - A production node is a node that is part of a consortium's BigchainDB cluster.
+A dev/test node is typically run on the developer's local machine. - A bare-bones node is a node deployed in the cloud, either as part of a testing cluster or as a starting point before upgrading the node to be production-ready. - A production node is a node that is part of a consortium's BigchainDB cluster.
 A production node has the most components and requirements.